Get Best Treatment For Amblyopia/ Lazy Eye

 Understanding Binocular Vision

 Vision develops in the first few years of life as the brain starts interpreting visual signals coming from the eyes.
 What we ‘see’ results from signals sent from the eyes to the brain.
 Usually, the brain receives signals from both (bi) eyes (ocular) simultaneously.
 However, due to the placement of the eyes, the visual information collected by each eye differs slightly.
-If all is well, the brain can use these differences to coordinate eye movements and judge distances so that a wholesome meaningful 3D visual is created, and that is what we ‘see.’
+If all is well, the brain can use these differences, coordinate eye movements and judge distances so that a wholesome meaningful 3D visual is created, and that is what we ‘see.’

 The eyes, visual pathways, and brain centres are constantly developing and maturing in the first few years of life.
 Occasionally, when one of the eyes does not function correctly, the brain tends to rely on the visual impulses coming from the stronger eye.
-If left untreated, the stronger eye continues to develop further, and the weaker eye can worsen.
+If left untreated, the stronger eye continues to develop further, and the vision from the weaker eye can worsen.
 This visual imbalance is known as Amblyopia.
+Certain abnormalities in the eyes during the growing years and/or later life can cause an eye to develop a poor vision and result in Amblyopia, such as:

-In some cases, both eyes have different magnitudes of refractive errors known medically as ‘Anisometropia.’
+Refractive error in an eye simply means that the eye cannot focus correctly.
+Three types of refractive errors are near-sightedness, far-sightedness, or astigmatism.
+When uncorrected, refractive errors can strain the eye muscles, which have to work harder to achieve a focussed vision.
+In some cases, both eyes have different magnitudes of refractive errors medically known as ‘Anisometropia.’
 One of the eyes may have a significantly poorer vision than the other.
-When this happens in one of the eyes, the brain tends to rely more on sharp impulses from the normal eye and ignore the weaker eye.
+When this happens, the brain tends to rely more on sharp visual impulses from the normal eye and ignore the visual impulses from the weaker eye.

 What Are The Symptoms of Amblyopia/Lazy Eye?